Paulwamaria/Password-Locker/README.md

 **BDD**
-The application allows the user to create an account The user can copy paste existing credentials such as twiter username and password.
+The application allows the user to create an account The user can copy paste existing credentials such as twitter username and password.
 The user is able to generate a password or input one of their choice.
 The user can access all their details.

 **Technology used**

-Python
+Python3.6

 **set up**
-follow this link:
+install python3.6
+install pyperclip

 **contacts**

 paulwamaria@gmail.com

 helloemryon@gmail.com

 Copyright (c) 2019 Paulwamaria